Insulin sensitivity

 DEInsulinsensitivität

-Insulin sensitivity describes how effectively cells, especially in muscle, liver, and adipose tissue, respond to insulin to take up glucose and suppress hepatic glucose output.
-Higher sensitivity allows lower circulating insulin to maintain normoglycemia, reducing strain on pancreatic beta cells.
+Insulin sensitivity is how well your cells respond to insulin.
+The key cells are in muscle, liver, and fat.
+When insulin works, they take up glucose, and the liver shuts off its glucose output.
+With higher sensitivity, you need less insulin to keep blood sugar normal.
+That eases the strain on your pancreatic beta cells.
 It is improved by physical activity, sleep, low visceral fat, and dietary fiber.
-Robust insulin sensitivity is a hallmark of metabolic health and longevity-relevant resilience.
+Strong insulin sensitivity is a hallmark of metabolic health, and of longevity-relevant resilience.